AntoinePlissonneau/sim_collision_avoidance/README.md

 and testing and to enable the possibility of driving the train manually with the keyboard, allowing, among other things, the use of imitation learning.
 In this repo, you will find:

-- A train collision avoidance simulation environment build on Gym.
+- A train collision avoidance simulation environment built on Gym.
 - A manual driving script with a graphical interface enabling the possibility of driving the train manually with the keyboard.
 - The models presented in the paper with their best checkpoints (CNN, CNN-LSTM and CNN-LSTM with predictive auxiliary task and decision tree).